Lancelot: Chrétien and Ulrich

-Lancelot's passion for Arthur's wife Guinevere is entirely absent from another early work, Lanzelet, a Middle High German epic poem by Ulrich von Zatzikhoven dating from the very end of the 12th century (no earlier than 1194).
-Ulrich asserts that his poem is a translation of an earlier work from a "French book" he had obtained, described as written by a certain Arnaud Daniel in Provençal dialect, the provenance of which is given and which must have differed markedly in several points from Chrétien's story.
+Lancelot's love for Guinevere is entirely absent from another early work, Lanzelet, a Middle High German epic poem by Ulrich von Zatzikhoven dating from the very end of the 12th century (no earlier than 1194).
+Ulrich asserts that his poem is a translation of an earlier work from a "French book" he had obtained, assuring the reader that "there is nothing left out or added compared to what the French book tells."
+He describes his source as written by a certain Arnaud Daniel in Provençal dialect and which must have differed markedly in several points from Chrétien's story.
 In Lanzelet, the abductor of Ginover (Guinevere) is named as King Valerin, whose name, unlike that of Chrétien's Meliagant, does not appear to derive from the Welsh Melwas.
 Furthermore, Ginover's rescuer is not Lanzelet, who instead ends up finding happiness in marriage with the fairy princess Iblis.
-The book's Lancelot is Arthur's nephew, the son of Arthur's sister Queen Clarine.
-Similar to Chrétien's version, Lanzelet too is raised by a water fairy (here the Queen of the Maidenland), having lost his father King Pant of Genewis to a rebellion.
-It has been suggested that Lancelot was originally the hero of a story independent of the love triangle of Arthur-Guinevere-Lancelot and perhaps very similar to Ulrich's version.
+The book's Lancelot is Arthur's nephew, the son of Arthur's sister Queen Clarine, who lost his father King Pant of Genewis to a rebellion.
+Similar to Chrétien's version, Lanzelet too is raised by a fairy.
+Here she is elaborated as the aquatic Queen of the Maidenland and is the source of much of his early adventures.

+The common elements between the two stories indicate that the legend of Lancelot had begun as a Fair Unknown romance.
+It has been suggested that Lancelot was originally the hero of a story independent of the love triangle of Arthur-Guinevere-Lancelot, perhaps very similar to Ulrich's version.
 If this is true, then the motif of adultery might either have been invented by Chrétien for his Chevalier de la Charrette or have been present in the (now lost) source provided to him by his patroness, Marie de Champagne, a lady well known for her keen interest in matters relating to courtly love.
-Chrétien himself abandoned the poem for unknown reason, perhaps because of his personal distaste for the subject, which was then finished by Godefroi de Leigni as Lanselos del Lac.
+Chrétien himself abandoned the poem for unknown reason, perhaps because of his personal distaste for the subject, which was then given by him to and finished by his associate Godefroi de Leigni.